-Figure 1: Map of LAC with Election Precinct Boundaries.
-Maps depict precinct support for Measure J (Panel A), LEA jurisdiction (Panel B), and contiguous precincts along LASD jurisdiction borders (Panel C).
-White spaces are precincts with 0 overall votes or 0 votes on Measure J.
+Figure 1: LAC Map with Election Precinct Boundaries.
+Maps depict precinct support for Measure J (Panel A), LEA jurisdiction (B), and contiguous precincts along LASD jurisdiction borders (C).
+White spaces are precincts with 0 overall votes.

-with a heterogenous set of characteristics along demographic, socioeconomic, and political dimensions.
-In addition, the LASD is the largest county sheriff's department in the U.S., with 18,000 employees, 10,000 sworn deputies, and service provision to 42 cities and 153 unincorporated LAC communities.
-Perhaps most relevant, LAC is an epicenter for political conflict over law enforcement: LAC experiences the highest level of fatal police violence, with 685 police killings of civilians between 2010-2020.14 Related to this, LAC experienced two of the largest episodes of civil unrest in response to police violence: the 1965 Watts Rebellion and the 1992 Los Angeles Uprising.
-Moreover, with the onset of the 2020 George Floyd protests in June of 2020, protesting and civil unrest throughout LAC escalated to the point where the National Guard was called and the entire county was put on a mandatory curfew15.
-While there is a history of conflict between the police and civilians in LAC, service protection as a form of self-interest remains highly plausible as an operative factor shaping the vote for Measure J given that a March 2020 survey of county residents found that 61% place high importance on being protected from crime and 62% reported varying degrees of satisfaction with their interactions with local law enforcement.16
+the point where the National Guard was called and the entire county was put on a mandatory curfew16.
+While there is a history of conflict between the police and civilians in LAC, service protection as a form of self-interest remains highly plausible as an operative factor shaping the vote for Measure J given that a March 2020 survey of county residents found that 61% place high importance on being protected from crime and 62% reported satisfaction with local law enforcement.17